-• To remove all hardware with SBA/LBA 1/2 from partition winona2:
+• To remove all hardware with SBA/LBA 1/2 from partition winona2: winonal# vparmodify -p winona2 -d io:1.2

-'''

-winona1# vparmodify -p winona2 -d io:1.2

-'''

-NOTE The virtual partition must be in the down state to add or delete IO resources.
+NOTE The virtual partition must be in the down state to add or delete I/O resources.

-IO: Allocation Notes
+I/O: Allocation Notes

-When planning or performing IO allocation, note the following:
+When planning or performing I/O allocation, note the following:

-An LBA can be assigned to at most one virtual partition at any given time.
+• An LBA can be assigned to at most one virtual partition at any given time.

-When you are planning your IO to virtual partition assignments, note that only one virtual partition may own any hardware at or below the LBA (Local Bus Adapter) level.
+When you are planning your I/O to virtual partition assignments, note that only one virtual partition may own any hardware at or below the LBA (Local Bus Adapter) level.
 In other words, hardware at or below the LBA level must be in the same virtual partition.